mohuk/pages-blog/_posts/2024-02-08-optimizing-ttfb.md

 The `no-store` not allowing anything to be stored made the `no-cache` and `must-revalidate` directives practically useless.
 Worth mentioning that `must-revalidate` always should be used with `max-age` to help the cache identify fresh content.
 In short, the configuration was completely broken.

 By setting `Cache-Control` header to `must-revalidate max-age=604800`, CloudFront served the cached responses until a reasonable amount of time (7 days) has passed or there is new content available.
-On each new release, we programmatically invalidated all CloudFront caches to ensure the new release always results in fresh content for our users.
+Setting the correct cache headers also enabled `ETag` on each request resulting in a `Http 304 Not Modified` if the content did not change.
+For new releases, we programmatically invalidated all CloudFront caches to ensure the new release always results in fresh content for our users.
 Here it what it looked like:

 ![SPA Content Delivery 2.0](/assets/img/2024-02-08-img-08.png)

-## Interesting discovery - Lambda@Edge vs CloudFront Functions
+## Icing on the cake - CloudFront Functions
 While monitoring the logs I noticed that all content is being served from Frankfurt.
 With most of our customer base in Saudi Arabia, not serving content from Mumbai (our deployment region) was definitely a win.
 I wondered if there were still a few more millisecond I could reduce by serving from an `Edge Location` instead of a `Regional Edge Cache`.

 > **tl;dr** `Edge Location` serves content with reduced latency because it is nearer to the users as compared to the `Regional Edge Cache`.